 What is Cassia

-Cassia is a spice that is produced from the inner bark of the Cinnamomum verum tree which is native to Sri Lanka.
-It is also known as true Cinnamon, Chinese Cinnamon or Cinnamomum zeylanicum.
+Cinnamomum cassia is a spice that is produced from the inner bark of the cinnamomum verum tree which is native to Sri Lanka.
+It is also known as true cinnamon, Chinese cinnamon, Chinese cassia or cinnamomum zeylanicum.
 It tends to be sold under the name Cinnamon when in the form of a spice, as powder or sticks of bark.
-However when it is sold as an essential oil it often has the name Cassia.
+However when it is sold as an essential oil it often has the name cinnamomum cassia.

 Halting Fungal Infections

 Cinnamomum Cassia oil is used for athlete’s foot, a condition that can occur from walking on communal shower floors and saunas as well as swimming pools.
 Cinnamomum cassia is a well known and highly regarded antifungal agent.

 Killing Viral Infections

 A virus is smaller than a single cell bacteria, so small that ordinary microscopes cannot detect it.
 More difficult to eradicate than bacteria, viruses are hampered by the cinnamaldehyde in cinnamomum cassia oil.
 Cinnamomum cassia is widely accepted as being an effective antiviral.